ibm-cloud-docs/openshift/getting-started.md

 # Getting started with Red Hat OpenShift on IBM Cloud
 {: #getting-started}

-With {{site.data.keyword.openshiftlong}}, you can deploy apps on highly available OpenShift clusters that run the [Red Hat OpenShift on IBM Cloud Container Platform](https://docs.openshift.com/container-platform/4.3/welcome/index.html){: external} software on Red Hat Enterprise Linux machines.
+With Red Hat OpenShift on IBM Cloud, you can deploy apps on highly available OpenShift clusters that run the [Red Hat OpenShift on IBM Cloud Container Platform](https://docs.openshift.com/container-platform/4.3/welcome/index.html){: external} software on Red Hat Enterprise Linux machines.
 {: shortdesc}

-First, create a Red Hat OpenShift on IBM Cloud cluster.
+First, create a {{site.data.keyword.openshiftlong}} cluster.
 Then, deploy and expose a sample app in your cluster.
 <br>

 To complete the getting started tutorial, use a [Pay-As-You-Go or Subscription {{site.data.keyword.containerlong}} account](/docs/account?topic=account-upgrading-account) where you are the owner or have [full Administrator access](/docs/iam?topic=iam-iammanidaccser).